AdamCavaliere/Producer-Repo/sentinel/README.md

 ## Assumptions
 You have already followed the steps to configure the Producer Consumer demo environments in your TFE SaaS or pTFE instance.
-This guides assumes Github is being used for a VCS and that it has already been configured in your TFE org
+This guide assumes Github is being used for a VCS and that it has already been configured in your TFE org

 Producer
 https://github.com/AdamCavaliere/Producer-Repo